 A completely integrated solution can help have an efficient product design plan, run closely connected workflows, and, ultimately, an efficient supply chain.

 Why should you integrate your PLM and ERP systems?

 The PLM and ERP integration streamlines your entire supply chain to keep it running smoothly.
-With the chaotic situation that the economy is in right now, the integration will help you keep going.
-Integrating the two systems automates your workflow and, thus, helps you stay ahead of the competition.
+Whether it's the chaotic situation that the economy has been in right now or its random fluctuations, the integration will help you keep going.
+Integrating the two systems automates your workflow and can help you stay ahead of the competition.

 Some of the things to keep in mind with this integration:

-- Giving the integration a reasonable time to start showing results
+- Give the integration a reasonable time to start showing results

 - Choose the right integration solution